Azawagh: History

 Human occupation of the Azawagh has been dated back to 4500 BCE, with evidence of cattle-raising beginning 3200 BCE.
 From this period until roughly 1500 BCE, the region also supported large fauna, including waterbuck, hippopotami, and elephants.

 Evidence of copper-working has been found at Tekebrine dating to 1600 BCE.
 At around this time, climatic conditions worsened, and the Sudanese peoples of the region were replaced by Berbers who constructed tumuli.

 Islam reached the Western Aïr Mountains via southwest Libya in the eighth century.
 The region was invaded and colonized by the French in the early twentieth century.
 Following the independence movements of Algeria, Mali, and the Niger, and the corresponding departure of the French, the region became divided between these three nations.

 During the 1970s and 1980s, a series of droughts forced increasing numbers of the region's nomadic population into villages and towns.
 The droughts also sparked a rebellion by the region's Tuareg population, with groups such as Front for the Liberation of Aïr and Azaouak and the Front for the Liberation of Tamoust rebelling against the Nigerien government, while the Arab Islamic Front of Azawad, Popular Movement for the Liberation of Azawad, Revolutionary Liberation Army of Azawad, and the Popular Liberation Front of Azawad opposed the government of Mali.

 Population

-Despite being the size of Austria, the Nigerien portion of the Azawagh had a population of only 85,000 as of 2003.
+Despite being the size of Austria, the Nigerian portion of the Azawagh had a population of only 85,000 as of 2003.

 The area is dominated by the Kel Tamashek peoples, as well as some nomadic Arab-ancestry tribes including Hassaniyya-speakers (also called Azawagh Arabs, not to be confused with Niger's Diffa Arabs).
-The Azawagh is the centre for the Iwellemeden Kel Denneg Federation.
+The Azawagh is the center for the Iwellemeden Kel Denneg Federation.

 The region also has a nomadic population of Wodaabe Fulani and a substantial minority of Bouzou, formerly a Tuareg slave caste.
 In recent years, a number of Hausa and Zarma have settled in the region, primarily as government officials and traders.